DEATH RACE 2000

 Paul Bartel would go onto direct films like Cannonball (1976), a non-genre attempt to replicate the coast-to-coast car chase success of Death Race 2000 and also starring David Carradine.
 As director, Paul Bartel also made Not for Publication (1984), Lust in the Dust (1985), The Longshot (1986) and Scenes from the Class Struggle in Beverly Hills (1989), as well as wrote the script for the bad taste comedy Mortuary Academy (1988), although none of these ever achieved the success of either Death Race 2000 or his cult black comedy Eating Raoul (1982).
 Up until his death in 2000, Paul Bartel also made numerous B-movie acting appearances, usually in Roger Corman company films.
 Roger Corman later produced Deathsport (1978) with David Carradine, a dreary post-holocaust action film, which was sold as though it was a sequel to Death Race 2000, although it is not.

 Death Race 2000 was remade as Death Race (2008) by director Paul W.S.
 Anderson with Roger Corman acting as Executive Producer.
 There all the black comedy and the notion of a race where points are won by running people down was eliminated and the remake instead became a generic action film about convicts engaged in gladiatorial combat in armoured cars staged for a cable tv show.
-This also produced two prequels with Death Race 2 (2010) and Death Race 3: Inferno (2012).
+This also produced three prequels with Death Race 2 (2010), Death Race 3: Inferno (2012) and Death Race: Beyond Anarchy (2018).
 Roger Corman subsequently went on to conduct his own remake of the original with Death Race 2050 (2017) independent of these films.